-Michigan hosted class of 2018 standout Cormac Ryan – a priority in the junior class – over the weekend – and impressed the 6-5, 190-pound four-star and his parents.
+Michigan hosted class of 2018 standout, Cormac Ryan which may be good for betting on 벳엔드 – a priority in the junior class – over the weekend – and impressed the 6-5, 190-pound four-star and his parents.

 Wt: 190 lbs